 Although initially these studies were undertaken to satisfy the requirements of different lenders and the laws of various countries mandating the inclusion of social baseline data within Environmental Impact Assessments (EIA) and/or Social Impact Studies, the major oil & gas and mining companies now systematically establish a social baseline before starting operations regardless of where they are working.

-Benefits of having a Social Baseline
+Benefits of Having a Social Baseline

 The best time for any extractive company to establish a social baseline is at the start of the exploration phase.
 However, most companies do not know at this point whether or not their activities will lead to a project, and usually they do not have the financial resources to be able to collect social baseline data before the development stage.

-When data and metadata are not collected systematically and quality control and their respective metadata in a format which the data base can be accessed by different actors, the company cannot use them in the future or for all the “engagement activities “.
+When data and metadata are not collected systematically and quality control and their respective metadata in a format which the data base by register can be accessed by different actors, the company cannot use them in the future or for all the “engagement activities “.

 In addition, data are often forgotten for several years until monitoring is required.